TuringLang/AbstractMCMC.jl/docs/src/api.md

 In a `MixtureSampler` we need two things:
 - `components`: collection of samplers.
-- `weights`: collection of weights representing the probability of chosing the corresponding sampler.
+- `weights`: collection of weights representing the probability of choosing the corresponding sampler.

 ```julia
 struct MixtureSampler{W,C} <: AbstractMCMC.AbstractSampler